 Many people ask, "When and How did Islam begin and where did Islam originate?"
 Although Islam is not mentioned directly in the Bible, there is recorded in the Bible an outline of the Arabic people as the Children of Abraham who inhabited the “eastern country”.
 The history of the Muslim peoples, therefore, begins with the prophet Abraham and his descendants through Ishmael, his firstborn son.

 Abraham's first born son by Hagar the Egyptian was Ishmael.
 It's in the Bible, the Torah, Genesis 16:15, RSV.
 “And Hagar bore Abram a son; and Abram called the name of his son, whom Hagar bore, Ishmael.
 Abram was eighty-six years old when Hagar bore Ishmael to Abram.”

-Abraham was given a special promise that the descendants of Ishmael would become a great nation.
+Abraham was given a special promise that the descendants of Ishmael would start and become a great nation.
 It's in the Bible, the Torah, Genesis 17:20, RSV.
 “As for Ishmael, I have heard you; behold, I will bless him and make him fruitful and multiply him exceedingly; he shall be the father of twelve princes, and I will make him a great nation.